Who Is It For?

 The incision is made in the so-called bikini line – from hip to hip in such a way it can be hidden within most underwear or swimsuit.
 During the tummy tuck operation, the skin and abdominal wall with the fat layer are separated, the navel is separated from the surrounding skin, abdominal muscles are tightened and the skin and subcutaneous tissue are stretched out while their excess is removed.
 During suturing non-absorbable or absorbable materials can be used.
 In the case of non-absorbable materials, the sutures must be extracted, while absorbable sutures dissolve in the body on their own and their advantage is also the fact that the scar is finer.

 There are two main types of abdominoplasty surgery:

-Mini tummy tuck – only the skin and fat in your lower abdomen is removed.
-The scar is along your bikini line.
+Mini tummy tuck – only the skin and fat in the lower abdomen is removed.
+The scar is along the bikini line.